blake31113/AnimeBTDownloader/README.md

     $ java -Dfile.encoding=UTF-8 -jar AnimeBTDownloader.jar

-If don't use command line to execute, lots of garbled text will come out!
+If don't use command line to execute, lots of garbled text will come out! like this

 ![selectbt-garbled] [selectbt-garbled-img]